Coronavirus: Donovan Mitchell's father, a Mets ...

 - News Article

-Coronavirus: Donovan Mitchell's father, a Mets executive, being tested for coronavirus - CBSSports.com
+Coronavirus: Donovan Mitchell's father, a Mets executive, tests negative for coronavirus - CBSSports.com

 Utah Jazz guard Donovan Mitchell tested positive for the coronavirus on Thursday